Mum’s Bangladeshi roast chicken recipe – the best you’ll have

 Quite simply, it’s the tastiest, most flavoursome roast chicken you will ever have.
 I know that’s a big claim, but I firmly stand by it.
+And once you make my Bangladeshi roast chicken recipe, you’ll be inclined to agree.

-It makes tandoori chicken seem dry.
+Bengali roast chicken makes tandoori chicken seem dry.
 It makes a traditional Sunday roast taste like a bland affair.

-Ingredients for Bangladeshi roast chicken:
+Ingredients for authentic Bangladeshi roast chicken:

 - 8 medium or large chicken pieces consisting of thigh and leg pieces.